jmangt/test-driven-puppet/profiles.md

 A profile's responsibility is too coordinate multiple pieces of technology.
 Not by managing them itself but delegating that responsibility to their specific modules.

 Must of the time a profile will set up scaffolding for an application using that particular technology stack.

+In the Wordpress example the profile will deleted